nikkilr88/100-days-of-code/log.md

 ### Day 17 (June 7, 2017):

 **Today's Progress**: Worked on my Giphy app.
 Added a "load more" button.
-Started "the web developer" bootcamp Udemy course.
+Started "The Web Developer Bootcamp" Udemy course.

 **Thoughts:** Feeling okay.
 Using C9 can still be stressfull, but I'm slowly getting the hang of it.
 I'm super excited about the course, though!

-**Link to work:** [Giphy App](https://github.com/nikkilr88/giphy)
+**Link to work:** [Giphy App](https://github.com/nikkilr88/giphy) s

 ### Day 16 (June 6, 2017):